Write for us

 • Reporting steps you plan to take, such as experts you might interview.
 Our stories always include experts with lived experience with chronic illness and disability as well as those with scientific or medical experience.

-Please note: as a rule, we do not publish single-study stories (e.g. stories that focus on only one new paper), as we have limited capacity and cannot cover every interesting study.
+Please note: we do not publish single-study stories (e.g. stories that focus on only one new paper), as we have limited capacity and cannot cover every interesting study.
 We share new papers in our Research Updates instead.

 Essays/commentary pieces